The Internal Audit charter was passed by UCA's Board of Trustees on February 10th, 2010.

 Accomplishment of Established Objectives and Goals for Operations or Programs – reviewing operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned.

 At the conclusion of each audit, the Office of Internal Audit will issue a draft report to which the responsible institutional manager will respond.
-Once conflicts and differences of opinion are resolved by the appropriate management, Internal Audit will issue a final report to the UCA Audit Committee with the management responses included.
-Disagreement with an audit finding or recommendation will be handled by the Audit Committee.
+Once conflicts and differences of opinion are resolved by the appropriate management, Internal Audit will issue a final report to the UCA Audit and Finance Committee with the management responses included.
+Disagreement with an audit finding or recommendation will be handled by the Audit and Finance Committee.